 On 11 April 1912, the Titanic left Queenstown with 1,308 passengers and 898 crew members as she embarked on her final journey.
 Our colourful and informative displays will take you back in time to learn more about the Titanic.
 Throughout the exhibition, there are many individual stories to be found such as that of Jeremiah Burke and the message in the bottle he sent from Titanic, and Fr.
 Frank Browne whose photos on board Titanic survived.
+Visitors will also see the original letter written on board Titanic by passenger Edward Colley and posted in Queenstown.

 About Titanic & Cobh…